Stand-by Generators vs. Portable Generators

 - An installer or technician will install it, ensuring it is properly set up and functioning.

 Cons Stand-by generator:

-Flame Furnace offers certified technicians and electricians to install stand-by generators.
-If interested, feel free to contact Flame and have a free consultation for a generator.
-Flame Furnace does not offer portable generators, however call to find out more information on generators.
+FLAME Furnace offers certified technicians and electricians to install standby generators.
+If interested, contact FLAME and have a free consultation for a generator.
+FLAME Furnace does not offer portable generators; however, call for more information on generators.

 Other Generator Information:

 same day guarantee

 Same Day Guarantee

 Why Choose Flame Heating, Cooling, Plumbing & Electrical?

 - Upfront & fair pricing

 - Financing options